kahlilashanti/kahlilashanti/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Coder%2C+Actor+and+Love-To-Learner)](https://git.io/typing-svg)

-- 🔭 Currently working on XR (business) and Blockchain (person) projects with Mantis XR
+- 🔭 Currently working on XR (business) and Blockchain (personal) projects
-- 🌱 I’m a lifelong learner whether it is solidity, javascript, react, the more I learn the less I know!
+- 🌱 I’m a lifelong learner currently building in solidity, javascript, react - feels like the more I learn the less I know!
 - 👯 I’m looking to collaborate on blockchain projects
 - 🤔 I’m always looking to help people share their difficult past with strangers
 - 💬 Ask me about anything to do with guacamole recipes.
 Go ahead.
 I dare you.